 The retention periods are determined by commercial and tax regulations.
 Typical periods are:

-- Six years: Received and sent commercial or business letters, as well as other tax-relevant documents, provided they do not fall under the ten-year retention period.
+- Six years: Received and dispatched commercial or business letters as well as other tax-relevant documents, provided no longer retention period applies to them.

 The deadlines apply regardless of whether documents are kept in paper or electronic form.